nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   - e.g. in `add d/DESCRIPTION ...`, `DESCRIPTION` is a parameter which can be used as `add d/My Japan Trip`.

-* Unlesss stated otherwise, all parameters should contain alphanumerical characters only.

 * Items in square brackets are optional.<br>
   - e.g. `d/DESCRIPTION [c/COUNTRY] sd/START_DATE du/DURATION` can be used as `d/My Japan Trip c/Japan sd/2023-04-01 du/14` or as `d/My Japan Trip sd/2023-04-01 du/14`.